Web Key IT’s 16 Steps

 Testing

-- Does the links clearly state the destination?
+- Do the links clearly state the destination?

 - Are there any empty links?